ozaner/ozaner.github.io/_coursework/drag-force.md

 When the fluid is air, we refer to the force as *aerodynamic drag* or **air resistance**.
 When it's water we call it *hydrodynamic drag*.

 ### Non-Conservative Force
-Like friction, the drag force is a non-conservative force meaning the work done by it is path dependent.
-And, also like friction, drag converts some energy into heat, thus it does not conserve mechanical energy.
+Like friction, drag is a non-conservative force, meaning the work done by it is path dependent.
+And also like friction, drag produces heat and thus does not conserve mechanical energy.
 $\renewcommand{\vec}[1]{\mathbf{#1}}$

 ## Drag Equation